 About

-The Year 1 Experience takes an earn and learn approach with career and college preparation through workshops, seminars, and activities.
-This includes a guest speaker series from a variety of STEM professionals, workplace tours, professional leadership lessons, college tours, and post-secondary planning.
+The Year 1 experience takes an earn and learn approach with career and college preparation through workshops, seminars, and activities.
+This includes a guest speaker series featuring a variety of STEM professionals, workplace tours, professional leadership lessons, college tours, and post-secondary planning.

-The second summer, participants who successfully completed the Year 1 Experience are eligible to reapply for a YIP Year 2 Internship within one of several University units for a six-week job in health sciences, computer sciences, or IT services.
+The second summer, participants who successfully completed the Year 1 experience are eligible to reapply for a Year 2 internship, a six-week job in health sciences, computer sciences, or IT services within one of several University units.

 YIP partners with One Summer Chicago, a citywide initiative through the Department of Family & Support Services’ Summer Youth Employment Program, which provides youth with employment and enrichment opportunities during the summer months.